 \section{Computational Details}

-All calculations are performed with the SVWN5 functional of the LDA, PBE functional of the GGA, and PBE0 global hybrid functional.\cite{dirac1930note,vosko1980accurate,pbe_art,pbe0_art} The present calculations employed the large-core \texttt{STUTLC} potential (for Po) and both the large- and small-core \texttt{STUTSC}, as well as \texttt{STUTLC} potentials for I. For the \texttt{STUTLC} calculations, the valence basis sets for I and Po of the form (6$s$5$p$2$d$)/[4$s$3$p$2$d$] and (4$s$4$p$)/[2$s$2$p$], respectively were modified from the ones originally presented in Ref. \onlinecite{stoll2002relativistic}.
-For the \texttt{STUTSC} calculations, we used the triple-zeta valence basis set of Ref. \onlinecite{peterson2006spectroscopic}.
+All calculations are performed with a developmental version of the \textsc{Crystal} program.\cite{CRYSTAL17PAP,erba2022crystal23} The SVWN5 exchange-correlation (xc) functional of the LDA, PBE xc functional of the GGA, and PBE0 xc functional of the global hybrid GGA are used.\cite{dirac1930note,vosko1980accurate,pbe_art,pbe0_art} Large-core pseudo-potentials are used for Po, and both large- and small-core pseudo-potentials for I.\cite{cao2011pseudopotentials} For the large-core calculations, valence basis sets for I and Po of the form (6$s$5$p$2$d$)/[4$s$3$p$2$d$] and (4$s$4$p$)/[2$s$2$p$] have been modified from the ones originally presented in Ref. \onlinecite{stoll2002relativistic}, respectively.
+For the molecular small-core calculations, the triple-zeta valence basis set for I of Ref. \onlinecite{peterson2006spectroscopic} is used.
 The basis set for H is taken from Ref. \onlinecite{gatti1994crystal}.
-For application to the Cs I$_3$ crystal, we use the STUTSC potentials and basis sets modified from Ref. \onlinecite{laun2022bsse}.
-The full input decks are available in \textsc{Crystal} format in the supplementary material (supp. mat.).\cite{supp_mat} For application to the iodine molecular crystal, reciprocal space was sampled in a $10 \times 10 \times 10$ Monkhorst-Pack net and a $4 \times 4 \times 4$ net for the Cs I$_3$ crystal.
-A tolerance of 10$^{-8}$ $E_h$ on the total energy was used as a convergence criterion for the SCF procedure.
-The five \texttt{TOLINTEG} parameters that control truncation of the Coulomb and exact-exchange infinite series were set to 8 8 8 8 20.
-The exchange-correlation functional and potential (in their collinear spin-DFT formulation) were sampled on a direct-space pruned grid over the unit-cell volume with Lebedev angular and Gauss-Legendre radial quadratures, employing 99 radial and 1454 angular points (keyword \texttt{XXLGRID}).
-Both the atomic fractional coordinates and lattice parameters were fully optimized with analytical gradients of the total energy and a quasi-Newton scheme in the Broyden-Fletcher-Goldfarb-Shanno (BFGS) variant.\cite{Doll1,Doll2,DOLL_CELLGRAD2,CivaGRAD} The initial guess for the Hessian of the BFGS scheme was taken as the identity matrix.
+For the periodic calculations, we use small-core pseudo-potentials and basis sets modified from Ref. \onlinecite{laun2022bsse}.
+For application to the I$_2$ and CsI$_3$ crystals, reciprocal space is sampled in a $10 \times 10 \times 10$ and $4 \times 4 \times 4$ Monkhorst-Pack net, respectively.
+A tolerance of 10$^{-8}$ Hartree on the total energy is used as a convergence criterion for the self-consistent field (SCF) procedure.
+The five \texttt{TOLINTEG} parameters that control truncation of the Coulomb and exact-exchange infinite series are set to 8 8 8 8 20.
+The xc functional and potential (in their collinear spin-DFT formulation) are sampled on a direct-space pruned grid over the unit-cell volume with Lebedev angular and Gauss-Legendre radial quadratures, employing 99 radial and 1454 angular points (keyword \texttt{XXLGRID}).
+Both the atomic fractional coordinates and lattice parameters are fully optimized with analytical gradients of the total energy and a quasi-Newton scheme in the Broyden-Fletcher-Goldfarb-Shanno (BFGS) variant.\cite{Doll1,Doll2,DOLL_CELLGRAD2,CivaGRAD} The initial guess for the Hessian of the BFGS scheme is taken as the identity matrix.
+Full input decks are available in \textsc{Crystal} format in the ESI.\cite{supp_mat}